koyo-finance/docs/docs/guide/KYO/vote.md

 ## Selecting a gauge

-Once you click on a "Slect a gauge +" button, a modal with guges will open.
+Once you click on a "Select a gauge +" button, a modal with guges will open.

 Select a gauge by clicking on it.